Faculty

 • Department of Pathology, Microbiology, and Immunology

-The Savage lab studies interactions between pathogens, the microbiota, and host.
+Research Interests: The Savage lab studies interactions between pathogens, the microbiota, and host.
 In particular, I currently focus on how the microbiota promotes a heathy colonocyte immunometabolism and how this interaction is altered during disease, putting the host at risk of infection with pathogens and pathobionts.
 My overall research goal is to understand the basis behind these host-microbiota interactions during health so that host health can be supported with therapeutics during microbial disruption to prevent a loss of colonization resistance.

 Center for Immunology and Infectious Disease